Last update: 2021-07-29

 What is the visitor policy at Sharp hospitals?

-While it is safe to come to any Sharp facility for your medical needs, we have implemented the following visitor policies for our hospitals to protect those who are most vulnerable.
+While it is safe to come to any Sharp facility for your medical needs, we have implemented the following visitor policies at our hospitals to protect those who are most vulnerable.

 Please talk with your loved one's nurse to coordinate when and how they can receive visitors.
 Requests for a support person to assist a patient during their hospital stay and anyone visiting must be approved in advance.